 Rethinking Gravity: A Quantum Approach to Gravitons and the Discarding of Spacetime Curvature

 Gravity, long understood through the lens of general relativity, has held the scientific community's attention with its elegant yet puzzling model of the curvature of spacetime.
 But what if we step away from this geometric framework, and instead conceptualize gravity as a quantum force, mediated by particles much like the electromagnetic force is mediated by photons?
 This approach suggests a radical shift—one that doesn’t require the curvature of spacetime and instead explores how gravitons, quantum particles, govern the interaction between mass-energy.
+In this model, gravitons interact with matter-energy by increasing that matter-energy’s gravitational energy content.
 Let’s consider the implications of this shift and explore the essential components of a gravity model based on gravitons.

 1. Discarding Black Holes and Singularities